Table of Contents

 Can you talk about best practices for hybrid models please?
 That’s been the hardest to get right on my experience 🙂

-Cary: Hybrids come in a variety of flavours but the best tip I have for that is to think “Remote First”.
+Cary: Hybrids come in a variety of flavors but the best tip I have for that is to think “Remote First”.
 This means you should set up all communications, processes/workflows (where possible), and collaboration tools as if you are a 100% Remote organization or team.
 The same tools that work for Remote also work OnPremises while the reverse is not true.
 This approach ensures accessibility for the remote members of your team.

 A great example is to set up a (common) chat/IM (Instant Messaging) tool for your team.
 An on-premises organization will find a chat tool useful even when all team members are in the same office and that tool becomes invaluable when some (or all) of them are not.